MadhurAggarwal/RestApi-Flask-MongoDB-Docker/README.md

 ## 0. (default) "localhost:5001/"
 ```
 This is a default port, to check if the app is running or not.
-On successfull running the app, the port gets a default output with status = 'up', explaing different routes available.
+On successfully running the app, the port gets a default output.
+with status = 'up' and a message explaing different routes available.

 The default output is:
 {
     "Status": "UP",
     "Message": "This Is HomePage of RestAPI Application.",